Hindu nationalism: Gandhi and Rāmarājya

-Though Mahatma Gandhi never called himself a "Hindu nationalist"; he believed in and propagated concepts like Dharma and introduced the concept of "Rāma Rājya" (Rule of Lord Rāma) as part of his social and political philosophy.
-Gandhi said "By political independence I do not mean an imitation to the British House of commons, or the soviet rule of Russia or the Fascist rule of Italy or the Nazi rule of Germany.
+Though Mahatma Gandhi never called himself a "Hindu nationalist"; he believed in and propagated concepts like Dharma and introduced the concept of the "Rāma Rājya" (Rule of Lord Rāma) as part of his social and political philosophy.
+Gandhi said "By political independence I do not mean an imitation to the British House of Commons, or the soviet rule of Russia or the Fascist rule of Italy or the Nazi rule of Germany.
 They have systems suited to their genius.
 We must have ours suited to ours.
 What that can be is more than I can tell.
 I have described it as Ramarajya i.e., sovereignty of the people based on pure moral authority."

 Gandhi emphasised that "Rāma Rājya" to him meant peace and justice, adding that "the ancient ideal of Ramarajya is undoubtedly one of true democracy in which the meanest citizen could be sure of swift justice without an elaborate and costly procedure".
 He also emphasised that it meant respect for all religions: "My Hinduism teaches me to respect all religions.
 In this lies the secret of Ramarajya".

 While Gandhi had clarified that "by Ram Rajya I do not mean Hindu Raj.
 I mean by Ram Rajya, Divine Raj, the kingdom of God," his concept of "Rama Rajya" became a major concept in Hindu nationalism.

 Madan Mohan Malviya

 Madan Mohan Malviya, an educationist and a politician with the Indian National Congress was also a vociferous proponent of the philosophy of Bhagavad Gita (Bhagavad Gītā).
 He was the president of the Indian National Congress in the year 1909 and 1918.
 He was seen as a 'moderate' in the Congress and was also considered very close to Gandhi.
-He popularized the Sanskrit phrase "Satyameva Jayate" (Truth alone triumphs), from the Mundaka Upanishad, which today is the national motto of the Republic of India.
+He popularised the Sanskrit phrase "Satyameva Jayate" (Truth alone triumphs), from the Mundaka Upanishad, which today is the national motto of the Republic of India.
 He founded the Benaras Hindu University in 1919 and became its first Vice-Chancellor.